cyberpython/Getafix/README.md

 ## Description

-A very simple Java application that reads a text file (K12 format) line-by-line, parses packets and transmits their contents as UDP packets.
+A very simple Java application that reads a text file (K12 format) line-by-line, parses packets and transmits their contents as UDP packets or write them in a TCP stream.

+**IMPORTANT: Getafix works only with UDP and TCP packets captured on IPv4 Ethernet networks**

 Input files should be valid K12 files - each packet should be in the form: